HumabHatterZed/WhistleWindInscryptionMods/WhistleWindLobotomyMod/README.md

 This mod adds custom achievements if you're using the [Achievements API](https://inscryption.thunderstore.io/package/Infiniscryption/Achievements/) installed.

 ## 💌 Credits/Acknowledgements
-**Audio files ripped from Lobotomy Corporation; all ownership goes to Project Moon.**
+**Custom audio and music taken from Lobotomy Corporation; all ownership goes to Project Moon.**

 Artwork and coding:
 - WhistleWind

 Testing and Feedback:
-- Orochi Umbra, Rengar, yam the nokia
+- Orochi Umbra, Rengar #1220, yam the nokia, Observateur #3241

 ReadMe cost icons:
 - James Veug (from ReadmeMaker)